Energy Dept. Reportedly Latest Target of Hackers

 The Department of Homeland Security, however, is charged with defending non-military government (the .gov domain) computers such as those at DOE, while Cyber Command defends the .mil domain.

-Global security expert Chester Wisniewski of the firm Sophos told us there was too little information to determine "concrete conclusions" about what the Chinese were up to.
+Global cyber expert Chester Wisniewski of the firm Sophos told us there was too little information to determine "concrete conclusions" about what the Chinese were up to.

 "It is fair to say that the Chinese are not having any difficulty staying busy and it is far more likely that we are just hearing it from more organizations than usual," Wisniewski said.